 Once funds are in your account, the next step is to buy the target stocks.
 The trading dashboard for each stock can be located using the ‘search’ function.

-Buy-and-hold investors operating a long-term strategy often decide to not use stop loss and take profit orders.
-It avoids being kicked out of a position that might ultimately experience a price rise.
+Buy-and-hold investors operating a long-term strategy often decide to not use stop-loss and take-profit orders.
+This enables them to avoid being kicked out of a position that might ultimately experience a price rise.